235u/proposals/SpeechToText/README.md

 ### What questions do you have about the project?

 Could you explain the purpose of this project?
-Which concept do you want to proof exactly?
+Which concept do you want to prove exactly?

 If you want to test the service, to verify its accuracy / quality yourself, see the [official demo](https://azure.microsoft.com/en-us/services/cognitive-services/speech-to-text/#features) (using Microsoft Edge browser; I wasn't lucky with Google Chrome):